Changed (album)

 Changed is the eighth studio album by American country music group Rascal Flatts.
-It is their second studio album release after signing with Big Machine Records, and was released on April 3, 2012.
+It is their second studio album released on Big Machine Records, and was released on April 3, 2012.
 The band released the album's debut single, "Banjo", on January 16, 2012.
 The album's second single "Come Wake Me Up" released to country radio on May 21, 2012.
 The album's third single, "Changed", released to country radio on December 17, 2012, AC and Christian AC on January 22, 2013.
 On June 28, 2013, Rascal Flatts released "Sunrise" as their first official single in the UK.
 This is the first album from the group to not have a Top 40 hit on the pop chart.
 This is the group's first album not to go platinum and last to go gold.

 Content

 Gary LeVox explains the title, "Actually there's a song on the album called "Changed" and it's a really, really special song.
 And we thought that title of that song really captures what this new season of our career is because everything in our professional career has changed...(we) thought the title was appropriate."
 Rascal Flatts worked with long-time producer Dann Huff on their new album but also produced a few of the tracks on their own.

 The Limited Deluxe Edition 'ZinePak includes the 15-song Changed Deluxe CD, an exclusive 72-page magazine, and a set of four Rascal Flatts guitar picks.
 The magazine includes exclusive interviews with Gary, Jay and Joe Don, rare photographs, lyrics, commentary on the band's career and much more.
 Only 40,000 copies are available.
 The Limited Deluxe Edition version was exclusively available at Wal-Mart stores.

 In the weeks leading up to the album's release, three promotional singles were released for music download; the title track was released on March 13, 2012, "Hot In Here" on March 20, 2012, and "She's Leaving" on March 27, 2012.